 General

 It’s a good idea to bring some cash with you, to make the most of the small art gallery, one off market stalls and it can be generally handy to have.
 But it is not essential.
-Most operators and businesses have EFTPOS facilities to use your card and thesis now often preferred by businesses as there are no banks on the island, so they have to travel to Auckland to deposit it.
+Most operators and businesses have EFTPOS facilities to use your card and this is now often preferred by businesses as there are no banks on the island, so they have to travel to Auckland to deposit it.

-Not all places have credit card facilities or payWave, so please consider this.
+Not all places have credit card facilities or PayWave, so please consider this.

 There are around 1200 permanent residents on the island.
 Many more that have a part time residence here.